DISCLAIMER: READ FIRST.

 "A…name… please."
 She repeats slowly, "and we need other details too.
 You know, what he looks like, age, star sign, etc."

 "Oh.
 Yeah, right.
 His name is Damien Rivers, and his eyes are the same colour as one too."
-She says describing this new infatuation while curling Teddy's hair.
+She says describing this new infatuation while curling Teddy's hair around her fingers.

 "What a yucky brown like the Yarra?"
 Teddy teased laughing.

 "Nooo, they are a stunning blue, like the ocean on a bright day.
-He has light brown hair, and he's tallish but not tall like dad.
+His hair is light brown, and he's tallish, but not tall like dad.
 His body, from what I could tell going by the cut of his suit didn't seem too shabby either.
 His smile,” She gushes, “made him look - dashing."

 "Dom's in love."
 Scarlett teases battering her eyelids.

 "No, not love, its lust, just pure unadulterated lust.
 Teddy might not be the only one who could get lucky tonight!"
-She giggles wiggling her eyebrows.
+She giggles.

 "Isn't the party a bit much and over the top just for one guy?
 Won't he feel - overwhelmed?"
 Teddy frowns.

 "Hopefully not.
-I think mum felt this party would be a good way to introduce Damien to everyone all at once.
-Me personally, I would have thrown a dinner party.
-But we all know how Audrina Jaeger has never settled for a small dinner party.
+I think mum felt this party would be the perfect way to introduce Damien to everyone all at once.
+Me personally, I would have just thrown a dinner party.
+But we all know how Audrina Jaeger would never settle for a small dinner party.
 My mother is way too much of a party animal."
-Dominique says picking up another mirror to show Teddy the back of her hair, and double checks the carefully styled curls, making sure they were securely pinned in place, "there all done, Miss Teddy, what do you think?"
+Dominique says picking up another mirror, and showing Teddy the back of her hair.
+Double checking the carefully styled curls, and making sure they were securely pinned in place, "there all done, Miss Teddy, what do you think?"

 "Wow, it's stylish, with a hint of sexiness."
-She praises admiring her handy work in the mirror, loving how her long hair was all pulled back to one side, showing off her delicate features, with a mass of curls all pinned at her nape, it left her slender neck exposed.
+She praises admiring her handy work in the mirror.
+Dominique had pulled all her long hair back off her face, and to one side, showing off her delicate features perfectly.
+A mass of curls was pinned at her nape, leaving her slender neck exposed.
 “Ready for Ari’s sweet kisses,” she mused silently.